The Church of Jesus Christ of Latter-day Saints in Tennessee: History

 By the 1890s, public opinion became more tolerant.
 The oldest existing meetinghouse in the Southeast was dedicated in Northcutts’ Cove on October 24, 1909, by Charles A. Callis.
 Ten years later, branches were listed in Chattanooga and Memphis.
 On November 16, 1925, a chapel in Memphis was dedicated by George F. Richards of the Quorum of the Twelve.
 By 1930, about 2832 members lived in the Middle and East Tennessee Districts.

 On April 18, 1965, the Memphis Stake, Tennessee's first, was created by Howard W. Hunter of the Quorum of the Twelve.
 On March 15–16, 1997, more than 6500 people attended a meeting where church president Gordon B. Hinckley spoke in the Knoxville Civic Coliseum.

 Following Hurricane Katrina in 2005, several thousand Latter-day Saint volunteers, from a seven-state area (including Tennessee), went to Louisiana and Mississippi.
 Many of them took time out of their jobs or came down on the weekends to help anyone needing assistance (Mormon and non-Mormon).

-Tennessee "Mormons" volunteered relief in their own area on several occasions including the April 2, 2006 tornado outbreak, and the April 6–8, 2006 tornado outbreak.
+LDS Church members in Tennessee volunteered relief in their own area on several occasions including the April 2, 2006 tornado outbreak, and the April 6–8, 2006 tornado outbreak.

 In 2007, 360 members of the Mormon Tabernacle Choir and 65 members of the Orchestra at Temple Square performed at the Gaylord Entertainment Center in Nashville (June 30), and at the FedEx Forum in Memphis (July 2).

 In September 2008, Latter-day Saints from both of the Memphis stakes went to the Baton Rouge area to aid cleanup efforts following Hurricane Gustav.